 Wildlife-friendly Garden – Provide a water source

 Adding a modest water source, such as a sunk washing bowl or a hollowed-out tree stump, will help animals to flourish, especially during hotter weather.
 However, be sure to include a ramp, as it will serve as an escape route for creatures such as hedgehogs that may fall in and be unable to find their way out.

-Plants some water oxygenating plants like willow moss, hornworts to keep the water breathable.
-To keep the pond surface busy, plants like water lily will do great.
+Plants some water-oxygenating plants like willow moss, and hornworts to keep the water breathable.
+To keep the pond surface busy, plants like water lilies will do great.

 Top Tip: Don’t put fish in the pond, they will eat up your whole ecosystem in the water.